S GEORGE’S PARISH CHURCH

 REPORT OF THE PROCEEDINGS OF THE PAROCHIAL CHURCH COUNCIL.

-1.1 Since our last APM, the PCC has met on seven occasions, plus two Special meetings.
+- Since our last APM, the PCC has met on seven occasions, plus two informal Special meetings.
 At each meeting as routine items of business the Council has considered reports from the Church’s Committees and Groups, which have occurred since the last Council meeting.
-In addition, reports were received from representatives of Diocesan and Deanery Synods of what has occurred at meetings of the respective synods.
+In addition, reports were received regarding the proceedings of Diocesan and Deanery Synods.

-In addition, some repairs to the rainwater goods has been done and a quotation sort for some additional work.
-Repairs have also been done to some windows following storm damage.
+In addition, work for repairs to the rainwater goods has been done at an estimated cost of £42000.
 Minor repairs including ‘lighting’ and other electrical repairs have been undertaken in the Hall together with storm damage to the roof.
 (Details of all this work are referred to in the Church Wardens Report.)

-1.5 During this period, some social events have been organised, Harvest Supper, Christmas and Easter Fairs and have been well supported and enjoyed by all.
+1.5 During this period, some social events have been organised, Harvest and Easter Suppers, Christmas Coffee Morning and a monthly Coffee Morning on the first Saturday of the month have been well supported and enjoyed by all.
 We look forward to this year when we are again to have such events as concerts, recitals etc. The Friends of St George’s have also managed to hold their some events ie, Heritage Weeks in September last and secure some funding from donations and subscriptions and sale of refreshments etc, at concerts.

 1.6.
 There have been some items of correspondence received, which. have been considered and decisions made on how to take them forward.

 1.8.
 As previously reported the Council has adopted the latest Diocesan Model Safeguarding Policy and this has been updated and the Council has approved statements on various aspects of the new Diocesan Safeguarding Dashboard for incorporation into our Safeguarding Action Plan, and work on this is ongoing.
-Arrangements have been made for appropriate members of the church who work with children and vulnerable people to be checked and registered accordingly.
+Arrangements have been made for appropriate members of the church who work with children and vulnerable people to be checked and DBS registered accordingly.
+Following a data breach a new provider for Church DBS checks has been put in place by the Diocese.
+A new service agreement has been accepted and maintained on our behalf by the PSO.
+We have also adopted a new “Whistleblowing” Policy with the Diocese.
 The Council has received regular reports from the Parish Safeguarding Officer, including the completion of Declaration forms by Members of the PCC including participation in appropriate “online” and other safeguarding training and others including those working with children, vulnerable people and others.
 As a result, I would state that the Council has complied with its duty under Section 5 of the Safeguarding and Clergy Measure 2016 (duty to have regard to House of Bishops guidance on safeguarding children and vulnerable adults).
 (Further information is in the Parish safeguarding Officer’s Report)

 1.9.
-Tim Hone our Director of Music has been settling in with us and thus the choir has sung at the 9.30 service on Sundays or other special midweek services.
-Arrangements have been made for to recruit new members to the Choir and to restart the “Choir Club”.
+Tim Hone our Director of Music is now’s settled in with us and plans a number of Organ Recitals later in the summer.
+The choir has sung at the 9.30 service on Sundays or other special midweek services.
+Arrangements have been made for to try and recruit new members to the Choir.
 We look forward to other expanded activities as the year progresses.

-2. Three members of the Council are to stand down this year, namely, Mrs Rosemary Kinghorn, Mrs Ann Lilley and Mr Michael Nicholson, also Mr Nathan Batten has resigned for family reasons and Mr Paul Corrigan no longer attends this Church.
+2. Three members of the Council are to stand down this year, namely, Mr Gordon Wightman, Mr Aubrey Bowles and myself.
 I would like to thank them on behalf of the PCC for their services to the Council and the Church.

 2.1.
 During this Interregnum our normal services along with other activities, ie, weddings, funerals, baptisms, Lent Course have continued, due to help from Margaret our Reader, Helen Brunton, Ann Lilley Vivienne Barke, Gordon Wightman and the Servers, Flower Arrangers and others.
 In particular, I must thank our Retired Clergy for their contribution to keeping our services going.
 I must thank everyone who has helped to keep everything going as normal.